zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

 Let's consider a different example.
 Suppose we are writing a program for working with various media files: songs, pictures, and videos.
-We'll want our program to be able to play songs and videos, to display and print pictures, and to be able to share files.
-Without using interfaces, it might make sense to start with a base class for files; create abstract classes for printable files, displayable files, playable files, and shareable files which all inherit from the base file class; and then create classes for pictures, videos, and songs.
+We'll want our program to be able to play songs and videos, to display pictures, and to be able to share files.
+Without using interfaces, it might make sense to start with a base class for files; create abstract classes for displayable files, playable files, and shareable files which all inherit from the base file class; and then create classes for pictures, videos, and songs.
 The inheritance diagram would look something like this: